-Both previous points underscore a tendency to prioritise mathematically convenient concepts over practically useful ones.
-Another instance of this is the diminished empirical relevance of envyfreeness due to its abstract nature [30].
+Both of the previous points highlight a trend to focus on mathematically convenient concepts rather than practically useful ones.
+Another example of this is envy-freeness whose preeminence is undermined by its diminished empirical relevance due to its abstractness [30].
 Even the welcome attempt to overcome IC's issue via obviously strategy-proofness (OSP) [49] still follows a mathematically neat robust-optimisation approach rather than a real-user inspired concept.
 Moreover, this approach may diminish efficiency even more than IC - so far no approximation guarantee is known [20, 21] - and it is incongruent with other concepts - OSP is incompatible with matching stability [4].
 Similarly, the common approach of relaxing concepts, e.g., approximate IC [5, 44, 85] or fairness [8], is mathematically sound while it is unclear if this is more user acceptable and if an acceptable degree of relaxation exists [30].